Gerhard Hanappi

-Austria national football team in 1958 with the following players – from left to right, standing; Walter Horak, Ernst Happel, Karl Koller, Alfred Körner, Paul Halla, Walter Schleger; crouched: Helmut Senekowitsch, Gerhard Hanappi, Rudolf Szanwald, Franz Swoboda and Johann Buzek.
+Austria national football team of 1958 with the following players – from left to right, standing; Walter Horak, Ernst Happel, Karl Koller, Alfred Körner, Paul Halla, Walter Schleger; crouched: Helmut Senekowitsch, Gerhard Hanappi, Rudolf Szanwald, Franz Swoboda and Johann Buzek.

 Gerhard Hanappi (16 February 1929 – 23 August 1980) was an Austrian football midfielder who is often regarded as one of the greatest Austrian footballers.
 He is also the father of political economist Hardy Hanappi.

 Club career

 A versatile midfielder, Hanappi started his career at SC Wacker Wien, where he made his Bundesliga debut in 1947.
 Deemed as Austria's biggest football talent, he then controversially moved to play for big city rivals Rapid Vienna from 1950 till 1965.
 His time at Rapid proved to be very successful, winning the Austrian Championship title 7 times.
 He also captained the side for seven years and was chosen in Rapid's Team of the Century in 1999.